Lingzi: Origins

+Wuguan

 During the Warring States period, King Wuling of Zhao adopted the hufuqishe policy and a hufu-style guan which looks similar to the conical hat of the Scythian was adopted.
 King Wuling's hufu-style guan was less pointy than the actual Scythian hat and he decorated his hat with a marten tail to denote his noble status.
 The King of Qin later give the hufu-style guan of King Wuling to his servant as an insult to King Wuling after the latter had destroyed the regime of the Zhao state.

 King Huiwen of Zhao later wore the same hufu-style guan as his father, King Wuling; and therefore this type of guan was named zhaohuiwenguan (趙惠文冠 (zhàohuìwénguān, Crown of King Huiwen of Zhao)).
 Many years later, the zhaohuiwenguan evolved into the military cap called wuguan.

 By the Han dynasty, a wuguan decorated with pheasant feathers became known as heguan (鶡冠 (héguān, long-tailed pheasant hat)) and was used by the military officials of the Han dynasty.
 The heguan was first worn in the state of Zhao to distinguish military officers during the Warring States period.
 The heguan was possibly itself derived from the hufu-style guan adopted by King Wuling through hufuqishe policy.
 The snow pheasant (鶡 (hé)) was a symbolism of martial valour and courage due to its association with the snow pheasant which would fight its opponent until death.